warp-ds/tech-docs/docs/migration/developers/index.md

 [DEPRECATED] s-color-background-primary-default -> use 's-color-background-primary'
 ```

-Look in the [CSS docs](https://warp-ds.github.io/css-docs/) to find the correct class names, and in the [Tech docs](https://warp-ds.github.io/tech-docs) for the components.

 ## Component changes

 ### Validation messages
 In Fabric, both hints and errors would be displayed at the same time, and were concatenated with a `,`.

 For example, when the hint was "Please fill out your 11-digit SSN"; and the error was "This field must be filled out".